jpfeiffer16/PageGrabber/README.md

 # PageGrabber
-An anylytics and report generation engine for site audits.
+An analytics and report generation engine for site audits.

 ## Usage